willowtreeapps/react-native-template/README.md

 - includes GitHub Action for PR Checks

 > [!NOTE]
-> This template is set up to use [Continuous Native Generation](https://docs.expo.dev/workflow/continuous-native-generation/)
+> This template is set up to use [Continuous Native Generation](https://docs.expo.dev/workflow/continuous-native-generation/).

-## Getting started
+>
+> Please note that it is not compatible with Expo Go.

+## How to create a project using this template

+Click here to [create a new GitHub Repository](https://github.com/new?template_name=react-native-template&template_owner=willowtreeapps) using this template

+## Once you have created a project

 > [!WARNING]
-> Make sure you are using Node < 23
+> Make sure you are using Node >18 <23

+- delete either `package-lock.json` or `yarn.lock` (see [Package Managers](#package-managers) below)
 - find & replace `my-app` with your app name
 - find & replace `com.jpmigueldriver.myapp` with your app id
-- run `npm install` to install the dependencies
+- run `./scripts/init.sh` to install the dependencies
 - run `npm run ios` or `npm run android` to start the app
 - run `npm start:storybook` to start the storybook UI

+### License

+Please note that this template is open-source and MIT licensed.
+If your project is not open-source, you should:

+1. delete the `LICENSE` file
+2. remove the `"license"` field from `package.json`
+3. add `"private": true` to `package.json`

 ### Package Managers